007revad/Video_Station_for_DSM_722/syno_account_sign_in.md

 # How to sign into your Synology account

-To run a script from Task Scheduler follow these steps:

 Advanced Media Extensions requires you are signed in to a Synology Account.

 1. **Control Panel** > **Synology Account**